-As the name suggests, residential alcohol addiction rehab treatment is the treatment of alcohol addiction in a residential rehabilitation (rehab) facility.
-Rehabs often provide treatment on both an inpatient or an outpatient basis, and although these facilities might be called “residential rehabs” it is usually only the inpatient treatment option, during which an addict will reside in the facility itself, which would be described as “residential” treatment (though outpatient programmes might also have some residential components).
+As the name suggests, residential alcohol addiction rehab treatment is the treatment of alcohol addiction in a residential rehabilitation (rehab) facility. it is usually only the inpatient treatment option, during which a person will reside in the facility itself, which would be described as “residential” treatment.

-Residential rehab stays usually last for between one and three months (though shorter and more intensive, or longer, treatment programmes may be given as and when appropriate) and comprise the provision of a comprehensive addiction treatment plan within a confidential, secure, pleasant and friendly environment conducive to healing, thinking and recovery.
-Treatment will normally include a detoxification (detox) phase, during which withdrawal will be managed and monitored by experienced doctors (with withdrawal symptoms potentially alleviated to a degree by medication) followed by therapy, with other elements including fitness and dietary planning being provided throughout the programme.
+Residential rehab stays usually last for between one and three months (though shorter and more intensive, or longer, treatment programmes may be given as and when appropriate) and comprise the provision of a comprehensive addiction treatment plan within a confidential, secure, pleasant and friendly environment.
+Treatment will typically include a detoxification phase, during which withdrawal will be managed and monitored by experienced doctors followed by therapy, with other elements, including fitness and dietary planning, being provided throughout the programme.

-Alcohol addicts in residential treatment will enjoy the 24/7 onsite presence of medical professionals working to ensure their safety and comfort, and potentially from the provision of medicine if required; they will also be able to benefit from the presence of other individuals in treatment, who can offer support and companionship as well as advice based on their own experiences of addiction and the struggles of recovery.
+People suffering from alcoholism in residential treatment will enjoy the 24/7 on-site presence of medical professionals working to ensure their safety and comfort, and potentially from the provision of medicine if required.
+They will also be able to benefit from the presence of other individuals in treatment who can offer support and companionship.

-It is important to remember that recovery is not complete when an addict leaves residential alcohol addiction treatment: instead, it is a lifelong process with plenty of pitfalls and temptations along the way.
-Residential alcohol addiction treatment is designed to overcome the immediate pressures of dependence and to prepare the addict for a sober life outside the facility, including providing them with psychological defence mechanisms against relapse; maintaining recovery and sobriety requires constant dedication and diligence, and recovering addicts may wish to obtain ongoing support from counselling, self-help groups and the like to buttress the structures they have developed during residential treatment.
+It is important to remember that recovery is not complete when we leave the residential alcohol addiction treatment facility.
+Instead, it is a lifelong process.
+Residential alcohol addiction treatment is designed to overcome the immediate pressures of dependence and to prepare those suffering from addiction for a sober life outside the facility, including providing them with psychological defence mechanisms against relapse, maintaining recovery and sobriety requires constant dedication and diligence.
+People in recovery may wish to obtain ongoing support from counselling, self-help groups and the like to address the structures they have developed during residential treatment.